collinforrester/MCID_Opportunity_Tracker/README.md

   **Note: the DynamoDB table will be deleted by this command.**  Please ensure data is exported from DynamoDB before terminating the environment.

-## This tool was based on the [AWS Elastic Beanstalk Express Sample App](https://github.com/aws-samples/eb-node-express-sample)
+### This tool was based on the [AWS Elastic Beanstalk Express Sample App](https://github.com/aws-samples/eb-node-express-sample)
-This sample application uses the [Express](https://expressjs.com/) framework and [Bootstrap](http://getbootstrap.com/) to build a simple, scalable customer signup form that is deployed to [AWS Elastic Beanstalk](http://aws.amazon.com/elasticbeanstalk/).
-The application stores data in [Amazon DynamoDB](http://aws.amazon.com/dynamodb/) and publishes notifications to the [Amazon Simple Notification Service (SNS)](http://aws.amazon.com/sns/) when a customer fills out the form.